vitotai/BrewPiLess/README.md

 Then, BrewPiLess will post temperature data  to the URL, and the script(logdata.php) at that URL will get the data and do HTTPS request to google script which write the data to the specified spreadsheet.

-## Logging temperature data to other destination
+## Logging data to other destination
 If you write your own proxy script or push data to other IOT website. you can change the settings to your needs.

 The periodical request can be also used as an I-AM-ALIVE message.
 For example, if the period is set to 10 minutes, and the temperature hasn't been updated for 11 minutes,